 Overall Legibility: 4/5

 Nighttime Legibility: 1/5

 Piaget Altiplano Tourbillon Dragon (Ref.
 G0A36563) specification

 Movement: Hand-wound, Caliber Piaget 602P, 22.40 mm x 28.64 x 3.50 mm, in-house, Swiss Made

 Number of jewels: 22

 Movement frequency: 21,600 vph

-Movement decoration: Hand-decorated; Circular Geneva Stripes, circular-grained mainplate and bridges, bevelled and drawn bridges and tourbillon carriage, blued and polished screws on bridges
+Movement decoration: Hand-decorated; Circular Geneva Stripes, circular-grained main plate and bridges, beveled and drawn bridges and tourbillon carriage, blued and polished screws on bridges

 Functions: Hours, minutes, seconds (flying tourbillon)